siderolabs/talos/website/content/v1.1/reference/configuration.md

           # # Virtual (shared) IP address configuration.
           # vip:
           #     ip: 172.16.199.55 # Specifies the IP address to be used.

+          # # Picks a network device using the selector.
+          # deviceSelector:
+          #     busPrefix: 00:10 # PCI, USB bus prefix.
     # Used to statically set the nameservers for the machine.
     nameservers:
         - 9.8.7.6